-Data from the current study is limited to months within the 'feeding season' of July-December identified for bass in Wales (Cambiè et al., 2015).
-Further samples being obtained from Morecambe Bay during May 2020 will help provide data during the spawning season.
+The months of July-December have previously been identified as the feeding season for bass in Wales (Cambiè et al., 2015).
 Previous data on fat content in bass in the study region is limited to Pawson and Pickett (1996) who provided data on bass from a 'northern region' (comprising north Wales, Liverpool Bay, Morecambe Bay, Solway Firth and the southern North Sea).
 This found a rapid increase in fat content in the summer to highest levels around September, with the lowest levels during the spawning season (around April to May).
+The results of the present study broadly concur with these.